Skip to main content

 Download templates, worksheets, application forms and more.

-We acknowledge and respect the many Indigenous Territories and Treaty areas, each with unique cultures, languages, legal traditions and relationships to the land and water, which the BC Energy Regulator’s work spans.
-We also respectfully acknowledge the Métis and Inuit people living across B.C.
-To learn more about the BCER’s commitment to reconciliation with Indigenous Peoples, visit the link below.
+We acknowledge and respect the many First Nations, each with unique cultures, languages, legal traditions and relationships to the land and water, on whose territories the British Columbia Energy Regulator’s work spans.